Spring Sale Limited Time 65% Discount Offer Ends in 0d 00h 00m 00s - Coupon code = save65now

 Explanation:

- Why Other Options are Correct:
+ Why Other Options are Incorrect:

 Question 6 ACFE CFE-Fraud-Prevention-and-Deterrence